 A highly effective (HE) teacher is determined by the final evaluation from the previous year.
-For the 2023-2024 school year, this would be a teacher who scores a 3.5 overall in COMPASS or LEADs.
+For the 2025-2026 school year, this would be a teacher who scored a 3.5 overall in COMPASS or LEADs in the 2024-2025 school year.

-If we are able to place most or all of our eligible students with a HE teacher, how do we spend the funding?
+If we can place most or all of our eligible students with a HE teacher, how do we spend the funding?